 \begin{Theorem} Let $(M,g)$ be an $n$-dimensional globally hyperbolic spacetime satisfying the timelike convergence condition.
-Let $c$ be a timelike curve in $M$ and let $J^-(c)$ contain a compact maximal hypersurface $S$ with $\partial S \subset \partial J^-(c)$.
-Then $c$ has finite length. \end{Theorem}
+Let $c$ be a timelike curve in $M$.
+If $J^-(c)$ contains a compact maximal hypersurface $S$ with $\partial S \subset \partial J^-(c)$, then $c$ has finite length. \end{Theorem}